 Apollo 16 Astronaut, Brigadier General Charles Duke named 2020 TEXAN OF THE YEAR by Texas Legislative Conference

 The Texas Legislative Conference is a nonpartisan organization of Texas business and political leaders who meet annually in New Braunfels to focus on public policy issues.
-This year’s topics include Census 2020: Impacts on Future Elections and Funding; The Role of Science in our Economy; Future Infrastructure Solutions for Texas.
+2020 topics included Census 2020: Impacts on Future Elections and Funding; The Role of Science in our Economy; Future Infrastructure Solutions for Texas.

-Duke will be honored September 3 at the New Braunfels Civic/Convention Center.
-He will join an array of prominent past honorees since 1974 including presidents, U.S. senators, entertainers, governors, and business icons.
+Duke was honored September 3 at the New Braunfels Civic/Convention Center, joining an array of prominent past honorees since 1974 including presidents, U.S. senators, entertainers, governors, and business icons.

 According to Conference Chair E. Ray Covey of AEP Texas, “General Duke is one of a mere dozen humans to have ever walked on the surface of the Moon and looked back toward Earth.
 His perspectives are unique and his efforts have paved the way for tremendous advancements in science and technology that we all enjoy today.”

 "General Duke is a pioneer, who embodies the spirit of ingenuity and discovery,” said William T. Harris, president and CEO of the science and space exploration learning center Space Center Houston.
 “He continues to be an inspiration to future generations as we move forward in pursuit of new ideas and advancements in human space exploration to further humanity with NASA’s plans to send humans to the Moon and Mars.”

 Duke was one of 19 astronauts selected by NASA in April 1966.
 He served as CAPCOM for Apollo 11, becoming the voice of Mission Control heard by the world when he answered Neil Armstrong’s famous “the Eagle has landed.”